The Baverstock Academy: Sylvia Thomas

 Sylvia Thomas, interim executive principal from December 2015 to June 2016.
 Sylvia left Baverstock for a new principal position in Oxfordshire at Wykham Park Academy.

 Peter Cox

 Peter Cox became interim principal in June 2016.
 From January 2017 became CEO of The Leap Academy Trust.
 In February a letter was leaked to the BBC, dated November 2016 and addressed to the Lord Nash.
 This was clear he was pushing for closure of the academy and was a clear breach of his role as interim principal and CEO, where he was employed by the DFE to remain impartial and stabilise the academy.
 Upon the news the campaign group pushed for his resignation, which they achieved in March 2017.
 He is a lead inspector for the Independent Schools Inspectorate and an education adviser for the Department of Education's Academy Performance and Brokerage Division, vice principal of a multi-Academy trust in the North East of England working across their two secondary academies, three primary academies and a studio school.

-Andrew MacKenzie

-Andrew MacKenzie, former acting headteacher from January 2017 to April 2017.
-After leaving Baverstock Andrew went on to be an Assistant headteacher at Kings' Norton Boys School.
-He is currently working at St. Basil's.

-Sharon Simpson

-Sharon Simpson was acting headteacher and accounting officer from April 2017 to July 2017.